Lumi-supercomputer/LUMI-training-materials/docs/2day-next/06-Support.md

 advanced L2 and L3 support across EuroHPC centres.
 Belgium also participates in that project as a partner in the LUMI consortium.
 However, this project is also so small that it will have to select the problems they tackle.
+Moreover, access is only for EuroHPC extreme scale, regular or development projects, though development projects are relatively easy to get without too much administration.
+Yet, this only makes sense for a sufficiently large project with a long enough duration.
 -->

 <!-- GENERAL More general version -->